kubermatic/docs/content/kubelb/main/tutorials/config/_index.en.md

   skipConfigGeneration: true
 ```

 This will de-couple the `config` from the helm chart and users can manage it separately.
-This is recommended since the coupling of `config` CRD with helm chart makes it dependant on the helm chart and the admin would need to upgrade the helm chart to update the `config` CRD.
+This is recommended since the coupling of `config` CRD with helm chart makes it dependent on the helm chart and the admin would need to upgrade the helm chart to update the `config` CRD.

 **NOTE: The Config CR named `default` is mandatory for KubeLB manager to work.**